Samsung/tizen-docs/docs/application/web/guides/w3c/perf-opt/performance-improvement.md

   		</tbody>
   </table>

-## Improving the Application Launch Time
+## Improve the application launch time

 The basic principle of improving the launch time of a Web application is simply to "show first page as quickly as possible and do nothing but UI rendering".
-To apply this principle:
+To apply this principle, follow these steps:

 - Reduce the number of files.